Grace Tame: Other recognition

+Nike ambassadorship

+In January 2025 Tame was appointed as a brand ambassador for the Nike company.
+She was removed from the position in early June 2025 after making pro-Palestinian social media posts.

 Press coverage of appearances

 On Australia Day 2022, Tame was photographed with a frosty expression while meeting Prime Minister Scott Morrison.
 Several commentators criticised this, calling her "childish" and "rude", while others praised her integrity.
 Tame herself stated that "the survival of abuse culture is dependent on submissive smiles and self-defeating surrenders" and she was not willing to wear the "consequences of civility for the sake of civility".

+On Australia Day 2025, Tame was photographed with Prime Minister Anthony Albanese wearing a shirt that read "Fuck Murdoch".

 Personal life

 In 2017, Tame married American actor Spencer Breslin.
-They later divorced.
+They divorced in 2021.
 Since late 2020, she has been in a relationship with Tasmanian Max Heerey.
 Tame met Heerey through the running and cycling app Strava.
 On 22 January 2022, Tame announced her engagement to Heerey via Instagram and Twitter.
 She has referred to Heerey as her "biggest supporter" and "true soulmate".

 Tame is a visual artist, and her clientèle has included actor John Cleese, and musician Martin Gore.
 She is also a yoga teacher and long-distance runner, having won the 2020 Ross Marathon in a course record time.

 She has a younger brother, Oscar, whom she calls her "little hero", saying, "He came into the world right when the abuse started, and pardon the pun, but he was a literal saving grace".